 €€ | Irish Food | Dine-in | Family Friendly | Stephen’s Green

-Worth mentioning that all the dishes are very Instagram worthy.
-The double baked skillet eggs with homemade soda bread tend to be the most regularly snapped plate.
-The beef and Guinness stew and the sandwich blaas (a soft white roll, native to Waterford) are also a must try!
+It’s worth mentioning that all the dishes are very Instagram-worthy.
+The double-baked skillet eggs with homemade soda bread tend to be the most regularly snapped plate.
+The beef and Guinness stew and the sandwich blaas (a soft white roll, native to Waterford) are also a must-try!

 Address: 15 St. Stephen’s Green, Dublin 2